joemoose/psiops/docs/character.md

 ## Deprivation and Fatigue

-A character deprived of a crucial need (such as food, warmth, or rest) is unable to recover damage when resting.
+A character deprived of a crucial need (such as food, warmth, or rest) is unable to recover damage when resting at a rendezvous point.
 Anyone deprived for more than a day adds *fatigue* to their inventory, one for each day.
 You can also gain *fatigue* in other ways during play such as from ability use and specific events.
-Each *fatigue* occupies one slot and lasts until they are able to recuperate (such as a full night’s rest in a safe spot).
+Each *fatigue* occupies one invrntory slot and lasts until they are able to recuperate (such as a full night’s rest in a safe spot).

 ## Character Advancement